igorpejic/site/content/_index.md

 Welcome.
 I am Igor.

-I spend the most of my days building software, either by writing myself or helping teams.
+I spend the most of my days building software, either by coding myself or helping teams.

-Unless I am building, I stay aways from screens as much as possible.
+Unless I am building, I stay away from screens as much as possible.
 I much rather read a book, or go for a walk.

 Below you can find a short history of myself.